cmuparlay/parlayhash/README.md

 the hash map.
 Safe to run with other operations, but is not linearizable with updates.
 Its concurrency semantics are the same as for `size`.

+- `for_each(std::pair<K,V> -> void) -> void` :
+Applies the given function to each element in the map.
+Has the same weakly linearizable properties as size.

 - `clear() -> void` : Clears all entries of the map.
 It does not resize.